 Today it’s becoming a super hip Chicago neighborhood.
 Artists have flooded in on the coattails of the Zhou Brothers and the neighborhood has diversified.
 The Benedictine B&B provides a great base to explore these changes.
 Plus, you’ll be staying only a block from Maria’s, which is ground zero for the new era of Bridgeport.
-We love this neighborhood so much that we created the “Big Shoulders Historic Food and Bar Bus Tour” for private groups to explore Bridgeport’s working past and hip present.
+We love this neighborhood so much that we regularly create custom tours for private groups to explore Bridgeport’s working past and hip present.

 #2.
 Longman and Eagle

 Now we’re getting into the big names and heavy hitters.
 Longman and Eagle is a “reimagining” of the age-old Chicago neighborhood inn.
 I’ll let their very well-written website provide the description: